 Describing a formal section in terms of its thematic material is a very common mode of formal analysis.
 For the most part, this is a same-different test.
 If a section is a repeated version of a previous section then it gets the same label, if it's different then it gets a different one.
 While it's intuitive and common to label sections using letters starting with A and moving alphabetically for each different section, I recommend that you follow my general procedure for formal analysis described on the Approaching Formal Analysis in General page where I advocate for using color or texture first, then find the section's function, and only after that add letters or other labels.

 While it's often quite clear whether a section is the same or different than a previous section, it's also possible for the distinction between two section to be ambiguous.
-Either it sounds somewhat like a previous section but it's really quite different in substantial ways, or it sounds like the blending of two previous section.
+Either it sounds somewhat like a previous section but it's really quite different in substantial ways, or it sounds like the blending of two previous sections.
 It could also start like one section but end like a different one.
-See the section Denoting Same, Similar, and Different on the Approaching Formal Analysis in General page for more information.
+See the section Denoting Same, Similar, and Different on the Approaching Formal Analysis in General page (under "Adding Letters and/or Generic Labels") for more information.

 The same experience is common with many, though not all, styles of music.
 If you repeated the example above but with a Beethoven symphony, you'd have a pretty good idea of the temporal function you were hearing, that is, does it sound like a beginning, middle, or end?
 Like determining primary function, it's difficult to provide hard criteria for each temporal function because there's an aspect of relatively within the work and within any given genre, but I also think you'll find that you already have a sense of what they mean intuitively.

 A musical beginning is often relatively stable, has a relatively clear melody that you might sing to someone if they asked you how a piece "goes."
 In classical-style, European music, a saturation of tonic harmony can often be found in beginnings.